 As DCPS develops a strategic plan for the use of ESSER III- ARP funding, it is important to note that ESSER III- ARP is available for use through September 30, 2024.
 As such, DCPS' focus is to both plan for addressing our immediate needs and continue to evaluate and plan for more long-term investments to best support student success.
-In addition, several areas prioritized by stakeholders are being supported through prior stimulus fund allocations for this upcoming school year (e.g. COVID- 19 health and safety supplies and technology).
-We will continue to engage in planning for the use of ESSER III funding for school year 2022- 2023 based on identified priorities, and in continued collaboration with school leaders, families, staff, and other community stakeholders.
+In addition, several areas prioritized by stakeholders are being supported through prior stimulus fund allocations (e.g. COVID- 19 health and safety supplies and technology).
+We will continue to engage in planning for the use of ESSER III funding based on identified priorities, and in continued collaboration with school leaders, families, staff, and other community stakeholders.

-The following information provides more detail related to significant ESSER III investments that will support the recovery and acceleration work in the 2021-22 School Year.
-This is a list of investments aligned with this CEP.
-For additional DCPS budget details, please visit https://dcpsbudget.com/budget-data/central-office-budgets/covid-19-agency-budget-additions/.
+The following information provides more detail related to significant ESSER III investments that will support the recovery and acceleration work.
+For additional ESSER budget details, please visit https://dcpsbudget.com/budget-data/central-office-budgets/covid-19-agency-budget-additions/.